4 Ways to Evaluate your Virtual Infrastructure Footprint for Improving Disaster Recovery

 by Virtiant Team, on May 29, 2018 5:45:00 PM

 Read Time: 3 minutes

-IT Resiliency is more than just Disaster Recovery in the face of a major catastrophe.
+Infrastructural resilience is more than just Disaster Recovery in the face of a major catastrophe.
 It is about providing continuous protection/availability and recovery of critical data, systems, and services.
 Your end-users and customers want your systems to be “always on” regardless of the potential everyday disruptive events your IT organization could face.
-Through IT Resilience, you can achieve Business Continuity by seamlessly failing-over and running your IT operations in a production like environment quickly and then recovering back rapidly.
+Through IT Resilience, you can achieve Business Continuity by seamlessly failing-over and running your IT operations in a production-like environment quickly and then recovering back rapidly.

-The first critical step to attaining IT Resilience is getting a firm grasp of your current situation.
+The first critical step to attaining infrastructural resilience is getting a firm grasp of your current situation.
 This process starts with a thorough understanding of your current Virtual Infrastructure deployments.
-Armed with this knowledge, you will be one step closer to identifying the correct Disaster Recovery Solution that will meet your needs in the most effective and cost efficient manner.
-One that is not simply good old fashioned Backup, afterall who wants back that achieves no RTO?
-(Thoughts on this line)
+Armed with this knowledge, you will be one step closer to identifying the correct Disaster Recovery Solution that will meet your needs in the most effective and cost-efficient manner.

 Here are 4 Ways to Evaluate your Virtual Infrastructure Footprint.

 Identifying your Virtualization Software

 For this component, you will need a solid understanding of the virtualization software used by your organization.
 All virtualization solutions are not created equal.
 They each have their own unique properties that must be fully understood before determining how best to recover them.

 In evaluating your virtual machine footprint, you need a clear understanding of the number of guest machines and the total number of virtual servers.
 It is also essential to identify which VMs house mission-critical applications versus VMs which provide ancillary functionality that doesn’t directly contribute to productive or revenue focused infrastructure.